biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 Evaluation of this SEE is out of scope of \[BScPP\] and the evaluator doesn’t need to evaluate this environment itself.
-However, the evaluator shall examine that the TOE processes any plaintext biometric data except publicly accessible biometric data (e.g. face image) within the security boundary of the SEE.
-The SEE is responsible for preventing any entities outside the environment from accessing plaintext biometric data except publicly accessible biometric data.
+However, the evaluator shall examine that the TOE processes any plaintext biometric data within the security boundary of the SEE.
+The SEE is responsible for preventing any entities outside the environment from accessing plaintext biometric data.

-FPT\_BDP\_EXT.1 applies to plaintext biometric data except publicly accessible biometric data being processed during mobile biometric enrolment and verification.
+FPT\_BDP\_EXT.1 applies to plaintext biometric data being processed during mobile biometric enrolment and verification.
 Protection of transmitted and stored biometric data is out of scope of this EA and covered by FPT\_BDP\_EXT.2 and FPT\_BDP\_EXT.3 respectively.

-#### Relationship of the evaluation activity to SFRs, SARs, and other EAs
+#### 2\) Relationship of the EA to SFRs, SARs, and other EAs

-This EA is related to FPT\_BDP\_EXT.1.
+This EA is created from FPT\_BDP\_EXT.1 and defines activities the evaluator shall perform to examine whether the TOE meets FPT\_BDP\_EXT.1 or not.

 There is no dependency to other EAs defined in this SD.

-#### Tool types required to perform the activity
+#### 3\) Tool types required to perform the EA

 No tool is required for this EA.

-#### Required input from the developer or other entities
+#### 4\) Required input from the developer or other entities

 Following input is required from the developer.

 a)  TSS shall explain how the TOE meets FPT\_BDP\_EXT.1 at high level
     description.

-#### Assessment Strategy
+#### 5\) Assessment Strategy

 \[Strategy for ASE\_TSS\]